 The School of Medicine “Financial Boot Camp” is a multi-part series designed to help faculty understand core finance issues with a focus on medical school economics.
 Sessions illuminate the challenges involved in financing a complex academic health center, and managing the priorities of the school, the hospital, and the provider practice.
 The goal of the Boot Camp is to help build awareness of how administrators evaluate new programs and personnel from a financial perspective and to empower faculty to be fully engaged in discussions about finances at the program, department, and school levels.
 Use the links below to learn more about the program.

 Financial Boot Camp is comprised of three, 2-hour meetings.
 Sessions are a mix of didactic instruction, group work, and case study discussions.
-Participants are introduced to core financial concepts such as the present value of money, rate of return, basic funds flow modeling for investment decisions, and evaluating the bottom line of investments.
+Participants are introduced to core financial concepts such as the time value of money and cost of capital.
 These concepts are then applied to case studies in the medical school environment to look at how research is funded and how administrators evaluate new programs from a financial perspective.
 Sessions 1-2 are led by School of Medicine Executive Vice Dean Scott Gibson.
 In session 3 Mr. Gibson is joined by a Duke Hospital leader, a PDC leader, and a Business Manager as participants evaluate a case study impacting the school, the hospital, and the PDC.
 All 3 sessions are extremely interactive and participants have many opportunities to engage with the material and interact with institutional leaders.

 At the conclusion of this program, participants will be able to: